Esri/i3s-spec/docs/1.7/subLayerModelName.md

 # Model Name

-Model names allow clients to identify entities of a building without having to relay on a specific name of a categrory layer for example.
+Model names allow clients to identify entities of a building without having to rely on a specific name of a category layer, for example.
 The following modelNames are currently defined.

 ### Related: